 Learning Tango: Two Perspectives

-The following behaviors are common among beginners: (1) They are eager to learn fancy steps but overlook basic skills.
-(2) They imitate movements but ignore technical details.
-(3) They focus on themselves but neglect their partner.
-(4) They lean back to avoid intimate physical contact.
-(5) They lead and follow with arms and hands.
-(6) They grasp hold of the partner to do steps.
-(7) They don’t listen to and follow music carefully.
-(See Imitating Steps vs. Developing Skills.)
+Certain behaviors are common among tango beginners: (1) They are eager to learn steps but often overlook foundational skills.
+(2) They mimic movements without paying attention to technical details.
+(3) They focus mainly on themselves rather than on connecting with their partner.
+(4) They lean back to avoid close physical contact.
+(5) They lead or follow primarily with their arms and hands.
+(6) They hold on to their partner to assist in their movement.
+(7) They fail to truly listen to and follow the music (see Imitating Steps vs. Developing Skills).

-The transformation from a step-oriented, self-centered and single-focused beginner to a feeling-oriented, partner-centered and multitasking team player is a long process.
-Beginners will not fully understand the essence of tango until they have accumulated enough knowledge, skills and experiences.
-But the right perspective from the outset can head you in the right direction and shorten the process to become a qualified tango dancer.
-(See The Four Stages of the Tango Journey.)
+The transformation from a step-oriented, self-centered beginner to a feeling-oriented, partner-centered, multitasking team player is a lengthy process.
+Beginners cannot fully grasp the essence of tango until they have acquired sufficient understanding, skills, and experience.
+However, adopting the right perspective from the very beginning can set you on the correct path—and significantly shorten your journey toward becoming a proficient tango dancer (see The Four Stages of the Tango Journey).

 No comments: